TheLartians/ModernCppStarter/README.md

 ## Coming soon

-- Script to automatically adjust this template for new projects
+- Script to automatically adjust the template for new projects